heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-2-the-core-game.md

   - "Outline the rewards system"
   - "Explain how the system encodes concepts into vector spaces"
   - "Describe the expansion of the inner cosmos"
+  - "Explain token mechanics that power the system"
 technical_components:
   - "Player Input System"
   - "Percept Creation Process"